mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 # The Future Is Here

-Not that long ago, we watched SciFi movies about the future Earth where people were entering a car with no driver inside, and it autonomously drove them to the required destination.
-Then, it was something so futuristic and hard to imagine.
-Today, it slowly becomes a reality of our daily life.
+Not that long ago, self-driving cars were a thing from SciFi movies.
+It was something so futuristic and hard to imagine that it only appeared in movies set in the very far future.
+Today, autonomous cars are becoming a reality on our streets even if they are not (yet) widely adopted.

 It is no longer only the space industry or airline pilots that benefit from the autonomous operations of some machines.
 We live in a world where more and more ordinary people trust machines with their lives daily.
-Soon, we will be allowed to sleep while our car autonomously drives us home from a late party.
+The autonmous car is just one example which will affect our daily life.
+Medical devices such as surgical robots and smart health care devices are already a thing and will see wider adoption in the future.
+And there will be more machines with safety- or even life-critical tasks in the future.
 As a result, many more C++ engineers are expected to write life-critical software today than a few years ago.
-Unfortunately, there is insufficient training and experience in this domain and the C++ language does not change fast enough to enforce a safe-by-construction code.
+Unfortunately, experience in this domain is hard to come by and training alone might not solve the issue of off-by-one-quantity mistakes.
+Additionally the C++ language does not change fast enough to enforce a safe-by-construction code.

 # Affected Industries